 “If cat owners notice a change in the cat’s normal hair coat appearance, particularly if hair loss or excessive dander is seen, they should have their cat evaluated by a veterinarian,” Diesel said.
 “This will help determine whether an underlying illness may be a cause for the change in appearance.”

-Certain skin problems may be common in cats, but no skin problem should go ignored.
+Certain feline skin conditions may be common in cats, but no skin problem should go ignored.
 Be sure to consult your veterinarian if you notice any changes in your cat’s skin.

 Pet Talk is a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Stories can be viewed on the Web at vetmed.tamu.edu/pet-talk.
 Suggestions for future topics may be directed to email@example.com .